William Connor Magee: Life

 He was also a supporter of the movement for abolishing the recitation of the Athanasian Creed in the public services of the Church of England, believing, as he said, that the "presence" of the damnatory clauses, "as they stand and where they stand, is a real peril to the Church and to Christianity itself", and that those clauses "are no essential part" of the creed.
 The project was laid aside because of the hostility of a large body of the clergy, reinforced by the threat of Edward Bouverie Pusey and Canon Henry Parry Liddon to abandon their offices if it were carried.

 He was elevated to the see of York in January 1891 and enthroned on 17 March.
 By this time his energies were exhausted, and he died on 5 May, four months after his appointment.

 He was buried at Peterborough Cathedral.
 The life-size marble effigy marking his grave lies in the south aisle.

+Visitations

+When Bishop of Peterborough, Magee devoted considerable effort to ministering to the rapidly growing population of Northampton.
+Responses to the questions he circulated to the clergy of the Rural Deanery of Northampton in the years 1872, 1875, 1878, 1882 and 1888 have been published, including a detailed introduction that describes the condition of the town at that time and associated issues.